PogoBerry/Tip-Calculator/README.md

 # Tip-Calculator
 A HTML webpage that allows you to calculate your tip!
-Also includes options for calculating a tip amongst several people.
+Also includes an option for calculating a tip amongst several people.